 ABOUT RAMONA DU HOUX

 Ramona uses the camera with a painter’s eye.
-The technique she discovered back in 1979, in New York, uses movement to create a sense of wonder through colors, textures, memories, and the seasons.
+She started her technique in 1979 using movement to create a sense of wonder through colors, textures, memories, and the seasons.
 Everything within the viewfinder becomes visibly interconnected when objects merge with the motion of the camera as the image, the “lightgraph,” is taken.

 Ramona’s love for photography continues to be a lifetime affair.
 At twelve she couldn’t be seen without a camera.
 By eighteen she was teaching photography and industrial design at Collegio San Antonio Abad in Puerto Rico.

 During college she worked with three New York City photographers who taught her more about black and white techniques and the business of photography.
-In 1979 she landed jobs to take political photographs of Senator Ted Kennedy, and President Jimmy Carter.
-The same year she discovered her lightgraph technique and held her first exhibit in Huntington, Long Island.
-Excited by the new way of expressing herself she took her lightgraph images to the Museum of Modern Art, where they were put on file.
+In 1979 she landed jobs documenting Senator Ted Kennedy, and President Jimmy Carter, and held her first exhibit in Huntington, Long Island.
+She took them to the Museum of Modern Art where they were cataloged.

 The Zen nature of her work became obvious to Ramona so, with her college, she continued her studies in art, and philosophy in Kyoto, Japan while teaching.
 Her travels in the East led to numerous exhibits in Japan and a lifelong connection with the area.

 As a writer, she has published a young adult novel, a short story, various news features and articles in newspapers and magazines – like the American Indian Smithsonian – as well as three books of children’s poems.
-She was also contracted to put together a newspaper for a political organization and a blog for the Maine Department of Economic and Community Development, while writing their newsletter.
+She put together a newspaper for a political organization, and a blog for the Maine Department of Economic and Community Development while writing their newsletter.
 She’s done public relations for campaigns and recently organized a group of elected officials who are veterans, EOPA, to save America’s public lands.
 Ramona is the President of the Solon Center for Research and Publishing.